NXT 2.0 TV preview: The Heatwave themed card for Tuesday's USA Network show - Pro Wrestling Dot Net

 -Cora Jade vs. Roxanne Perez

 Powell’s POV: If D’Angelo wins the street fight, then Escobar must leave NXT.
 If Escobar wins the street fight, then the entire Legado Del Fantasma faction is no longer under D’Angelo’s control.
+NXT has put together a nice card for this themed edition.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment